 Any product has the potential to be dangerous or defective.
 However, there are some defective products on the market that frequently show up in court.
 Listed below are the products you should shop carefully for.

 Auto Parts: Any auto part can be defective by design or manufacturing, including engines, brakes, airbags, and more.
 Defective auto parts are generally the most common and most publicized type of product liability case.
 For example, General Motors recalled over 30 million cars over a faulty ignition switch that resulted in 124 deaths.
 The entire controversy ended with a $120 million settlement.
+Or, you may have heard of the Ford death wobble that caused injuries across the country.

 Medical devices: Another common product liability involves medical devices.
 For example, patients who receive a defective hip or knee implant can suffer serious consequences due to the implant gradually breaking down or moving out of place.